input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

     mainchain to sidechain transfer, and unlocking this lockbox denotes a transfer from sidechain to mainchain.

-With this in mind, there's a point of ambiguitiy.
+With this in mind, there is a point of ambiguity -- namely, how many lock boxes
-It isn't clear ``how many'' lock boxes one should have in the system.
+    one should have in the system.
+We saw that there were 3 choices for this.
-Given an asset on the mainchain,
+Given an asset on the mainchain, we could have

-    one could have exactly one lock box (uniquely identified by an NFT), an unbounded number of lock boxes (simply identified by a validator address), or a bounded number of lock boxes (identified by some minted tokens) which was the final solution written up in this document.
+- exactly one lock box uniquely identified by an NFT,

+- an unbounded number of lock boxes identified by (only) a validator address, or

+- a bounded number of lock boxes identified by some small number of minted tokens (this was the final solution written up in this document).

 We discuss each possibility below.

 - _Exactly one lock box._